23-25 September 2019

 How to book

-To book this training, please download our booking form by clicking on that link, and email to email@example.com.
+To pay by invoice, please complete our booking form and return to email@example.com.

 You will be trained in the Abianda model of working with gang-affected young women

 Since 2013 we have been working successfully with young women who have unique safeguarding and risk issues due to their gang-association, who have complex needs and a history of non-engagement.

 On our 3-day training you will practice tools and techniques and develop skills to:

 - Respond to gang-affected young women who can be both ‘victims’ and ‘perpetrators’